marcojakob/dart-swiper/README.md

 * `onPageChange`: Fired when the current page changed.
 The data of the event is the page index.
 * `onPageTransitionEnd`: Fired when the transition ends after a page change.
-  Note: when the user swipes again before the previous transition ended, this event is only fired once, at the end of all page transitions.
+  Note: If the user swipes again before the previous transition ended, this event is only fired once, at the end of all page transitions.
 The data of the event is the page index.
 * `onDragStart`: Fired when the user starts dragging.